 - Teaching Assistantships (GTA) (which entail duties such as tutoring and marking for a period of 10 hours or less per week; the totals above include vacation pay)

-- Research Assistantships (GRA) (from the research grants of faculty members)
+- Graduate Fellowship (GF) (from the research grants of faculty members)

 - Western Graduate Research Scholarship (WGRS, applied directly to tuition)